Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes’ shirt would be at home both in the 1970s when it was filmed and the late 1930s in California, when it is set.
 At this time, many men began wearing shirts – especially sport shirts – with large point collars.
 While wearing one of these with a suit maybe ahead of its time (or simply anachronistic), it works here in my opinion.

 Gittes’ tie has a cream silk ground, enhanced by a pattern of dark red Deco-style rectangles.
-This red calls out the slight red overcheck on the suit, making the color gods happy and proving to women everywhere that single men can indeed match things like that.
+This red calls out the pinkish overcheck on the suit, making the color gods happy and proving to women everywhere that single men can indeed match things like that.
 (At least they can in the film’s diagetic world.
 I doubt that Gittes would have looked nearly as good without costume designer Anthea Sylbert’s awesomeness.)

 Gittes’ hat, the most necessary fashion accessory for any film noir hero, is a light brown felt fedora with a light brown band.
+His leather plain-toe derby shoes are also brown, worn with dark socks.

 So You Wanna Be a Private Eye?